Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 High Score Page:
 Accessible from the main menu, the highscore page displays the top 3 names with their corresponding highscores.

 No Record: If no highscores exist, the highscore page displays a message indicating "No Record."

+Back to Main Menu:
+Includes a button "Back to Main Menu" button on the high score page after reviewing the high score list.